 Our suggestion

-If you’re looking for the ability to edit your contracts during negotiation without having to upload multiple revisions, neither DocuSign or Authentisign will have much to offer.
+If you’re looking for the ability to edit your real estate contracts during negotiation without having to upload multiple revisions, neither DocuSign or Authentisign will have much to offer.

-• Authentisign if you want to save some money or if you’re planning to use other Lone Wolf Technologies tools.
+• Authentisign makes sense if you want to save some money or if you’re planning to use other Lone Wolf Technologies tools.

-• DocuSign if you want a better signing experience and a more robust document preparation toolkit.
+• DocuSign is better if you want an improved signing experience and a more robust document preparation toolkit.

-• PandaDoc if you need from-scratch document creation and on-the-fly editing functionality during contract negotiations.
+• PandaDoc is a clear winner if you need from-scratch document creation and on-the-fly editing functionality during contract negotiations.

 We took a close look at the document preparation process for both DocuSign and Authentisign when creating this article.